-New Delhi, June 10 (IANS) With Narendra Modi heading the BJP's Lok Sabha campaign panel, the stage is set for a virtual showdown between the Gujarat chief minister and Congress vice president Rahul Gandhi next year.
+New Delhi, Sep 13 (IANS) With Narendra Modi becoming the BJP's prime ministerial candidate, the stage is set for a virtual showdown between the Gujarat chief minister and Congress vice president Rahul Gandhi.

-While Modi was named the Bharatiya Janata Party's central poll campaign committee head Sunday, Gandhi was picked in November last year to head the Congress election coordination committee.
+While Modi was named the Bharatiya Janata Party's central poll campaign committee head in June, Gandhi was picked in November to head the Congress election coordination committee.

 This happened two months before Gandhi was made the vice president, second only to his mother and party chief Sonia Gandhi.

 With Modi now the BJP candidate for the country's top executive job, it is clear that both Modi and Gandhi will lead the charge in the next general election due in 2014.

 For all practical purposes, Gandhi has already plunged into election campaign.
 And so has Modi.